 - To substitute active dry yeast for instant yeast, increase the amount to 2 teaspoons.
 In step 3 of the recipe, whisk a teaspoon of sugar into the warm water and sprinkle yeast over the top.
 Let stand 5-10 minutes until yeast is foamy.
 Whisk in egg and slightly cooled butter and milk mixture.
 Add this yeast mixture to dry ingredients and proceed with recipe.

-- If using unsalted butter, increase kosher salt to 2 teaspoons.
+- If using unsalted butter, increase kosher salt by a scant ⅛ teaspoon.

 - If your room temperature isn't warm enough for the dough to rise, use this tip from Cooks Illustrated magazine to create a proofing oven: place the dough in the covered bowl on the middle shelf of your oven and a loaf or cake pan filled with 3 cups of boiling water on the bottom shelf.
 Close the oven door and you've created a great atmosphere for the dough to rise.